makersacademy/takeaway-challenge/README.md

 2. Run the command gem install bundle (if you don't have bundle already) from the cloned file location.
 3. When the installation completes, run bundle.
 4. Sign up for a free account at www.twilio.com.
-5. In toms_takeaway2.rb you will need to update the ENV variables with your account information.
+5. Read the below section on setting up your environment.
-6. Run IRB -r './toms_takeaway2.rb'
+6. Run IRB -r './toms_takeaway.rb'.
 7. RSpec tests can be found at Rspec spec

+## Environment variables

+We use the dot-env gem to track environment variables.
+In order for the text messaging functionality to work you will need to update the variables in the .env file to match your own Twilio account information.
+This information can be found on your dashboard.

+## To do
+- Business and presentation logic has been cleanly separated menu - to_s instead of show
+- ENV variables and the [dotenv gem](https://github.com/bkeepers/dotenv)
+- The README has clear instructions on handling env vars, e.g. points to a .env.example file etc.
+- Blog post?

 ## Approach to Solution